electricitymaps/electricitymaps-contrib/datascience/README.md

 - countries (*list*) - a list of country codes to pull.
 - start_date (*string*) - start date.
 Date format is `YYYY-MM-DD`.
 - end_date (*string*) - end date.
 Date format is `YYYY-MM-DD`.

+Data returned :

+- country - country that was passed in the `countries` parameter list.
+- country_exchange - country with which the electricity was exchanged.
+- timestamp - date for which the electricity exchange was computed.
+- value - amount of electricity that was exchanged (in MW).
+Negative value are export of country to country_exchange.
+Positive value are import of country from country_exchange.

 Example :